zammad/zammad/.dev/agent_docs/product_principles.md

   confirmed before it happens, through the shared confirmation dialog. _Violation: a delete that goes straight through, or a bespoke confirm dialog next to the shared one._

+## Deployment

+Owner: development · last reviewed 2026-08

+- **DEPLOY-1** — What the application is made of is decided at **build time**.
+A running instance never mutates its own application files, and a container least of all. _Violation: any feature that writes into the application directory at runtime and expects it to survive — installing a package, dropping in a custom file override, generating assets in place._

+  Worth stating rather than assuming, because the codebase already contradicts it:
+  `app/models/package.rb` writes to `Rails.root` on install and uninstall, and reads `auto_install/`.
+That mechanism predates containers being a supported deployment.

+  This principle rules the runtime write **out**.
+It says nothing about what replaces it — which of an image layer, a mount or a documented build step is the supported answer is **unsettled**, so treat a story that proposes one of them as touching an open question rather than as aligned.

 ## Language and localisation

 Owner: product · last reviewed 2026-08